On decision regions of narrow deep neural networks: Related work

 It is known that open sets can be decomposed into a disjoint family of connected open sets.
 In what follows, an element of this family is called connected \emph{component}.
 These components are maximal in the sense that they are no proper subset of another connected subset of the original set.\\ It should be noted that the notion of connectivity is not equivalent to the more intuitive but more restrictive term of path-connectivity (c.f.
 Definition \ref{innerPathConnect}).
-In practical settings it is however reasonable to assume that each connected component is also path-connected.

 \begin{definition} A set $C\subset \R^d$ is said to be path-connected if for all $x_1,\, x_2\in C$ there exists a continuous path $\gamma:[0,1]\rightarrow C$ such that $\gamma(0)=x_1$ and $\gamma(1)=x_2$.
 Let $K\subset\R^d$ be some compact set, then $C$ is said to be path-connected in $K$, if for all $x_1,\, x_2\in C\cap K$ there exists a continuous path $\gamma:[0,1]\rightarrow C\cap K$ such that $\gamma(0)=x_1$ and $\gamma(1)=x_2$. \end{definition}